Crudra/YouTube-Dataharvesting-and-Warehousing/README.md

 **YouTube Data Harvesting and Warehousing using SQL and Streamlit**

-YouTube Data Harvesting and Warehousing is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
+YouTube Data Harvesting and Warehousing is a project that intends to provide users with the ability to access and analyze data from numerous YouTube channels.
 SQL and Streamlit are used in the project to develop a user-friendly application that allows users to retrieve, save, and query YouTube channels and video data.

 **Project Overview**